ArkBog/drumkit/README.md

     history.classList.add("history");
     history.src = `./img/${pad.name}.png`;
     display.appendChild(history);
+    save.push(`${pad.name}`);
+    localStorage.setItem("pad", JSON.stringify(save));
     audio.play();
   });
 });
 ```
 In this forEach are created a buttons to play a sound by mouse.
 Firstly are created a buttons with class button and id responds to pad.name.
-The next lines create an audio tag for each button.
+The next few lines create an audio tag for each button and set the source using a pad name.
 The next step are to add a listener to each button.
-In callback is created an img that represents a pad icon.
+In callback is created an img that represents a pad icon, which is append to display.
+The next line updates a localstorage.
 The last line is a function to play an audio.

 ```
 const keyboardAudio = document.createElement("audio");